go-sql-driver/mysql/README.md

 ### Important settings

-`db.SetConnMaxLifetime()` is required to ensure connections are closed by the driver sefely before connection is closed by MySQL server, OS, or other middlewares.
+`db.SetConnMaxLifetime()` is required to ensure connections are closed by the driver safely before connection is closed by MySQL server, OS, or other middlewares.
 Since some middlewares close idle connections by 5 minutes, we recommend timeout shorter than 5 minutes.
 This setting helps load balancing and changing system variables too.

 `db.SetMaxOpenConns()` is highly recommended to limit the number of connection used by the application.
 There is no recommended limit number because it depends on application and MySQL server.